sonata-nfv/son-catalogue/README.md

-# SONATA WP3/WP4
+# SONATA WP3

-## SDK/SP NS - VNF - Package Descriptors Catalogues
+## SDK NS - VNF - Package Descriptors Catalogues

-The following repository contains the SONATA CATALOGUE (son-catalogue component) distributed in the next structure:
+The following repository contains the SONATA SDK CATALOGUE (son-catalogue component for sdk) distributed in the next structure:

 * SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit files.

-* SON-SP-CATALOGUE folder contains the SP-NS-CATALOGUE and SP-VNF-CATALOGUE directories for the Service Platform files.

 ### Requirements